haborite/ku1255-firmware-modifier/README.md

 ## 🔧 Example: Swapping Fn and Ctrl Keys

 1. Click `Load config` and open the file: `example/Swap-Fn-Ctrl.json`
+2. Select keyboard you use in the `Keyboard` selection.
-2. In the **Main Layer**, verify that the `Fn` and `Left Ctrl` keys are swapped.
+3. In the **Main Layer**, verify that the `Fn` and `Left Ctrl` keys are swapped.
    (Swapped keys will be highlighted in blue.)
-3. Click `Install firmware`.
+4. Click `Install firmware`.
-4. When the firmware installer launches, click **Start**.
+5. When the firmware installer launches, click **Start**.
-5. After installation finishes, close the installer.
+6. After installation finishes, close the installer.
-6. Unplug and reconnect the keyboard.
+7. Unplug and reconnect the keyboard.
 The new keymap will take effect.

 ## Electrical key matrix